jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1.md

 The prices of malt and oats were higher than ordinary relative to wheat.

-<sup>100</sup> Those prices were not extraordinary.
+{{< s v="100" >}} Those prices were not extraordinary.

-<sup>101</sup> In 1266, the ancient statute called The Assize of Bread and Ale.
+{{< s v="101" >}} In 1266, the ancient statute called The Assize of Bread and Ale.
 It was made in the times of the progenitors of Henry the 3rd.
 It is probably at least as old as the time of his grandfather Henry the 2nd.

 It regulates the price of bread according the prices of wheat from 12-240 pence the quarter.